A collection of 20 back to school Korean recipes your kids will love!

 Some of these can be prepared and stored in the freezer.
 Simply take them out and reheat to feed your hungry kids.
 Some of them are easy dinners you can whip up quickly or prepare ahead of time.

 Bite-sized boneless chicken pieces make this dish so easy to make.
-The sauce is sweet and tangy with a little spicy kick from the gochujang (Korean red chili pepper paste).
-Replace gochujang partially or entirely with ketchup for your younger children.
+The sauce is sweet and tangy with a little spicy kick from the gochujang (Korean red chili pepper paste), but you can also make it without any spiciness.
+Simply replace gochujang partially or entirely with ketchup for your younger children.

 The most popular on-the-go meal in Korea!
-Your children will love to see these rice rolls in their lunch box.
-Gimbap (or kimbap) is really not that hard to make it at home with my step-by-step guide!
+Your children will love to see these beautiful rice rolls in their lunch box.
+Kimbap (or gimbap) is really not that hard to make it at home with my step-by-step guide!

-Gimbap (orkimbap) can’t get any easier than this!
-But, they are addictive with or without a sauce!
+Kimbap can’t get any easier than this!
+Have your children roll these for fun.
+They are addictive with or without a sauce!

 A highly popular Korean street food and a delicious comfort food you can easily make at home!
 This was a popular after school snack growing up.
 You can adjust the spicy level to your kids’ taste.